LEAD

 • Conflict as a Catalyst for Positive Outcomes: You will learn about conflict styles, your relationship to conflict, and the opportunity for positive outcomes and change in the workplace when you embrace conflict and the art of confrontation as a catalyst.

-• Building a Culture of Excellence and Accountability & Building Great Teams: Accountability is one of the least understood, but most important advanced leadership concepts, especially when it comes to developing excellent culture and great teams.
+• Building a Culture of Excellence and Accountability: Accountability is one of the least understood, but most important advanced leadership concepts, especially when it comes to developing excellent culture and great teams.
 Utilizing the concepts from the book “5 Dysfunctions of a Team” participants will reflect and assess a working environment and team of their choosing to uncover opportunities to develop better team cohesion, trust, and accountability.

 • Communicating for Impact: Giving and receiving feedback is an essential part of a healthy and growth-oriented workplace and team environment.
 To be an effective leader, you play a paramount role in establishing a work environment where team members embrace and seek out feedback as the norm and foundation for a thriving team.
 Learn about the leadership behaviours associated with giving and receiving effective feedback and how to create an environment to normalize this practice within your team.